Electronic money or digital currency

 -

-We can consider a complaint where a customer says you’ve incorrectly or unfairly applied their account’s terms and conditions when restricting or stopping their account.
+If your customer believes you’ve incorrectly or unfairly applied their account’s terms and conditions when restricting or stopping their account, we’ll look at:

 - what the relevant terms and conditions say and whether they’re clear and unambiguous